Terry Kath 1946-1978: The Heart of Chicago

 Through the Chicago 16 – Chicago 19 albums, the Chicago machine cranked out quite a few hits and sold a lot of records.
 Maybe it helped expose a whole new generation to the band that is Chicago…and maybe a few became longtime fans of the band and their entire history, including the period featuring the brilliant guitar player who departed from us far too soon.

-A Criminally Underrated Guitar Player?
+Was Terry Kath A Criminally Underrated Guitar Player?
 Yes, But…

-It has become a well-known story that before the band was known, Jimi Hendrix approached the Chicago Transit Authority’s saxophone player Walter Parazeider after a show.
+It has become a well-known story that before the band was popular, Jimi Hendrix approached the Chicago Transit Authority’s saxophone player Walter Parazeider after a show.
 According to Parazeider, Jimi gave him an immortal quote: “Your guitar player is better than me.”

 In his excellent tribute to Kath, Corbin Reiff shares the story, and he declares Kath to be “one of the most criminally underrated guitarists to have ever set finger to fretboard.”